Descent-Guided Policy Gradient for Scalable Cooperative Multi-Agent Learning: Baseline Failure Analysis

 We tested four structural modifications, none of which resolved the fundamental conflict:

-\paragraph{ValueNorm~\citep{yu2022surprising}.} Exponential moving average statistics ($\beta{=}0.99999$) improved critic learning (explained variance from 0.0 to 0.7) but did not prevent entropy collapse at high frequencies or slow critic convergence at low frequencies.
+\paragraph{ValueNorm~\citep{yu2022surprising} (Run 1).} Value normalization improved critic fitting by increasing the critic explained variance from 0.0 to 0.7 under the high-update-frequency setting.
+However, the actor still suffered entropy collapse, showing that better value normalization alone does not resolve the update-frequency dilemma.

-\paragraph{Official MAPPO alignment (Run 4).} We aligned 7 hyperparameters with the official implementation~\citep{yu2022surprising}: mini-batch size ($256 \to 50{,}000$), value loss coefficient ($0.5 \to 1.0$), Huber $\delta$ ($1.0 \to 10.0$), gradient clipping ($0.5 \to 10.0$), fixed entropy, and increased rollouts ($12 \to 24$).
-This eliminated entropy collapse by reducing gradient steps from 3{,}064 to 40 per episode, but made the critic too slow.
+\paragraph{MAPPO implementation alignment (Run 4).} We aligned the configuration with the MAPPO reference implementation from Yu et al.~\citep{yu2022surprising}, including the mini-batch size ($256 \to 50{,}000$), value loss coefficient ($0.5 \to 1.0$), Huber loss parameter ($1.0 \to 10.0$), gradient clipping threshold ($0.5 \to 10.0$), entropy setting, and rollout count ($12 \to 24$).
+This eliminated entropy collapse by reducing gradient updates from 3{,}064 to 40 per episode, but made the critic too slow.